ibm-cloud-docs/EventStreams/enabling_mirroring.md

 The `ibmcloud resource service-instance-update` command needs to be specified via the `-p` command line argument.
 When these options are specified, only topics with the matching prefixes or suffixes will be eligible for mirroring.
 For example, if you have a `remove_prefix` of `app1-`, and specify a topic selection of `abc.*`, only topics that start with `app1-abc` will be mirrored.

 If you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix` or `add_suffix`, the mirrored topic in the target cluster will have these parameters removed.
-Topic patterns are applied to the topic name after any source prefix or suffix was removed and before any prefix or suffix was added.
+Topic patterns are applied to the topic name after any source prefix or suffix is removed and before any prefix or suffix has been added.

 See the following CLI command example: